egasimov/Documentation/docs/faq/exception-info.rst

 The two most common reasons for this are:

-    - The type represents a service that has not been correctly registered in the container.
+    - The parameter type represents a service that has not been correctly registered in the container.
 In the case above, `MyApp.IMyDependency` has not been registered, so the constructor cannot be invoked.

     - You have some parameter in your constructor that isn't actually a service, and won't be available in the container (for example, some string identifier).